asolove/asolove.github.io/_posts/2016-04-15-flow-exhaustiveness.markdown

   } else if (action.type === 'order' || action.type === 'cancel') {
     return 0;
   } else {
-    return action;
+    (action: empty);
+    throw new Error("This can't happen");
   }
 }
 ```

-Even though this case will never be reached in running code, it allows the function to type check by always returning something matching number.

-Now, `action` only matches number (with type `any`) because we have specifically checked for the other three cases.
-So if we ever add another type of action, this function will no longer type check.
+If we ever add another type of action, this function will no longer type check.
 For example, if we added `Correction` as a variant of `Action`, the use of `action` in the `else` case would still have a possible refinement to `Correction`, so it would not be of type `any`, would not match `number`, and Flow would tell us we needed to explicitly check that case.

-It's a bit ugly, and anyone reading the code will be surprised and heavily inclined to remove it.
+It's a bit ugly, and anyone reading the code will be a little surprised, but it works.

-Now, this technique has some limitations.
-For one, it only works if the return value of the function is different from the actual type you're doing case analysis on.
-If you want to return the same type, the final `else` case would continue to type-check even if you added new, unhandled cases.
-Bummer.

-So there you go, a crazy hack that lets you get exhaustiveness checking in Flow.
+So there you go, a slightly unfortunate workaround that lets you get exhaustiveness checking in Flow.
 Thanks to @marudor for this hack and the Flow devs for all their awesome work.
 There are already discussions in progress about modifications to variants that would get rid of the need for this hack, so hopefully it will be unnecessary soon.